 - Budget: Provide a quote in $IDLE tokens to deliver the idea

-- Since that moment, the Pilot League will discuss with the community the ideas included in the discussion phase column of the community roadmap.
+- Since that moment, the Treasury League will discuss with the community the ideas included in the discussion phase column of the community roadmap.
 It will decide whether to go ahead with all the ideas or only some of them, depending on the community feedback and the mandate budget for that month.